 That street art throughout the town is a drawcard too.
 Passing motorists can’t help but notice the silos, but the street art draws them further into the town.
 Tumby Bay is beginning to be as popular as Coffin Bay is for visitors to Port Lincoln.

 The 2018 Colour Tumby Festival was such a success that it was soon turned into an annual event.
 In 2019, ten more street artists from all over the world came to Tumby Bay to add to the increasing number of colourful walls in the town.
 Not only did the artists do their own work, they collaborated with some of the local indigenous Barngarla people to produce some amazing murals.

-In 2020 the Colour Tumby Festival sadly had to be postponed due to Covid-19, but again another great lineup of artists were all ready to make their mark on the town.
-With any luck they will be able to get there in 2021 – particularly for the international artists.
+In 2020 the Colour Tumby Festival sadly had to be postponed due to Covid-19, but after a successful 2021 again another great lineup of artists were all ready to make their mark on the town in 2022.
+Look out for the new artwork appearing over the March long weekend, from 11th – 14th March 2022.

 Where to Find the Tumby Bay Street Art

 Tumby Bay is not all that big, so even a brief drive through the town will mean you pass some of the artworks.
 But if you are looking for a map which also gives all the artists, then the town has kindly made one up for you to download.

 You can also find copies of the map in various locations around town.
 Look out for it at the viewing location for the silo art too.

 I’m not going to include all of the artworks, I have to leave a few for you to discover for yourself when you visit, but here’s a taste of what you can expect in Tumby Bay, SA.